 More regular services or events could present an opportunity to review the level of contribution from wall safe donations, given that visitors may be currently unaware of our annualised maintenance liability.
 This message could be amplified through information presented in the church and through regular updates to the parish newsletter and inclusion of church reports at parish council meetings.
-Interest and use by local bell ringers may also enable the community to communicate church needs, and extend offers of booked use to this prospective audience for alternative uses.
+Interest and use by local bell ringers may also enable the community to communicate church needs once the tower is fixed, and extend offers of booked use to this prospective audience for alternative uses.